Darren Fletcher: West Bromwich Albion

 On 2 February 2015, Fletcher signed for West Bromwich Albion on a free transfer.
 He made his debut on 8 February 2015 against Burnley, where he was given the captain's armband.
 He scored his first goal for the club on 11 April 2015 against Leicester City, although the Baggies lost 3–2.
 Between his debut for West Brom in February 2015 and the international break of October 2015, Fletcher did not miss a minute of Premier League football, marking fully his comeback from several illness-disrupted seasons.

 He scored his second goal for West Brom on 28 December 2015, in a 1–0 win against Newcastle United.
 Fletcher had to wait until the 2016–17 season for his next Premier League goal to come.
 It finally came in a 4–0 win against Burnley on 21 November 2016.
 He scored his second goal of the 2016–17 season on 21 January 2017, in a 2–0 win against Sunderland.
 A game against Stoke City, on 4 February 2017, marked his 300th game in the Premier League.
-Former manager Sir Alex Ferguson hailed him as a "fantastic professional and fantastic human being."
+Former manager Alex Ferguson hailed him as a "fantastic professional and fantastic human being."